 This tutorial aims to show you the steps needed to prepare a charm, starting from just the bare needed Python code and ending in the proper Juju deploy, using both Operator Framework and Charmcraft projects.

 Create the charm

-The only thing we need to start is our charm code and the metadata file.
-For the purposes of this tutorial, we’ll go with a very simple Python code that doesn’t do anything special, just log that it was installed properly, so we can see that the whole process is done.
+For the purposes of this tutorial, we’ll go with a very simple Python code that doesn’t do anything special, just logs that it was installed properly, so we can see that the whole process is done.

 Let’s see it, will explain the code below…

 #!/usr/bin/env python3 import logging from ops.charm import CharmBase from ops.main import main logger = logging.getLogger(__name__) class MyCharm(CharmBase): def __init__(self, *args): super().__init__(*args) self.framework.observe(self.on.install, self.on_install) def on_install(self, event): logger.info("Congratulations, the charm was properly installed!") if __name__ == "__main__": main(MyCharm)

 The overall structure is very simple: we have a couple imports (

 ops is the Operator Framework, we’ll see later how to make it available), then the logger at module level, our charm’s class, and the init at the end.
 Note that the class inherits from

 CharmBase and then at the end we pass it to the framework’s